Darshan-30/Automate-Email-unsubscribe-python/README.md

 Automated Link Access: Attempts to access each unsubscribe link to trigger the unsubscription process.
 Logging: Saves all unsubscribe links to a links.txt file for reference.
 # Requirements
---> Python 3.x
+--> Python 3.x.
---> IMAP enabled in your email account
+--> IMAP enabled in your email account.
---> Email account credentials saved in a .env file
+--> Email account credentials saved in a .env file.